Bigghis/bigghis.github.io/_posts/2025-16-10-25-LLM-CHAT-LIKE-ME.md

 ### Data Collection

 The data collection process will involve extracting chat history from both personal and group conversations on Telegram.
-**Telegram Desktop** provides a built-in feature to export all your chat history at once, which we'll use to collect our training data.
+**Telegram Desktop** provides a built-in feature to export all your chat history at once, which you'll use to collect your training data.

 #### How to Export All Chats from Telegram